Lutajuća Srca: 1970–mid-1980s

 At the end of the 1970s, Spomenka Đokić returned to the band.
 In 1981, the band released the album Strepnja (Worry) for PGP-RTB.
 The songs "U poznu jesen" ("In the Late Autumn"), written on the lyrics of Serbian 19th-century poet Vojislav Ilić, and "Večernja pesma" ("An Evening Poem"), written on the lyrics of American 19th-century poet Sidney Lanier, saw large radio play.
 During the same year, they released the album of scout songs entitled Šuma je izviđaču drug (The Forest Is a Scout's Friend).
 The album was recorded with the support of the Scout Association of Serbia and the Scout Association of Niš.

-In the mid-1980s, the band ended their activity.
+The group ended their activity in mid-1980s.

 Post-breakup

 After Lutajuća Srca disbanded, Spomenka Đokić started working as a music teacher.
 Miroljub Jovanović worked as the manager of the Josip Kolumbo cultural centre and the assistant manager of the Niš National Theatre.
 He was one of the founders of the Niš Musical Festivities festival and the art gallery of the Niš Cultural Center.
 For a number of years, he was one of the organizers of the Niš Film Festival and the Choir Festivities festival, as well as of the Festival of Serbian Film in Vienna.
+He was one of the founders of Alternative Theatre Scene and Treća polovina (Third Half) theatres.
 Since 1993, he was the music editor on the Belle Amie radio, and later an editor and host on the Belle Amie TV.
 Milan Marković became a cellist in Niš Symphony Orchestra.
 He wrote music for over 30 theatre plays and formed several musical groups: ethnic music group Catena Mundi, vocal ensemble Naissus and old city music band Groš.
 In 2003, he won two awards on the Italian music festival Music of the World for his composition "Niška Banja" and for his musical arrangement for the traditional song "Oj, Moravo" ("Hey, Morava").

-1990s reunions
+1994–1998

 In 1994, Đokić, Marković and Jovanović reunited to perform in Radio Television of Serbia show Dobra stara vremena (Good Old Days), a studio concert featuring bands from the 1970s acoustic rock scene.
-In 1998, they reunited once again to recorded the album Sanjam te noćas (Tonight I'm Dreaming of You), which they self-released.
+They continued their activity recording their fourth studio album Sanjam te noćas (Tonight I'm Dreaming of You), self-released it in 1998.